 Conserving Big Cats

-Situated on 25,000ha of African bush, the Living with Big Cats – Wild Edition is the ideal location to experience Africa’s Big Five.
+Surrounded by 25,000ha of pristine African bush, our Conserving Big Cats project is in the ideal location to experience Africa’s Big Five.
 This program is for volunteers who want to experience true African wildlife.
-Volunteers will work side by side game rangers to monitor the big five as well as other predators.
+Volunteers will work side by side with game rangers and researchers to monitor the Big Five and other wildlife species including predators.
 In addition to the Big Five, the reserve is home to a variety of wild game and an astonishing variety of bird species.
+Before heading out for wildlife monitoring, your rangers will brief you on the predetermined objectives for every activity.
+The information collected is then submitted to the reserve management and anti-poaching teams and used toward conservation management decisions, as well as national conservation efforts to help save these species.

 The facility was established to provide dedicated assistance with information and data collection to partnered conservation areas to enable the best decisions for the welfare of the animals.
 This program is a unique and professional experience for individuals who want to make a true impact on wildlife conservation.